spike-js/spike/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--
   Please fill out each section below, otherwise your issue will be closed.
-This info allows maintainers to diagnose (and fix!) your issue as quickly as possible.
+This info allows Spike maintainers to diagnose (and fix!) your issue as quickly as possible.

-  Before opening a new issue, please search existing issues: https://github.com/tinacms/tinacms/issues -->
+  Before opening a new issue, please search existing issues: https://github.com/spike-js/spike/issues -->

 ## Description